nbkr/nbkr.github.io/github-actions-mini-howto.md

 be a bit overwhelming.
 Let me give a simple example to get you started.

 ## The background
-I run a personal website at https://benjaminfleckenstein.name - not special, just a few links and articles here and there.
+I run a personal website at https://benjaminfleckenstein.name - nothing special, just a few links and articles here and there.
 The site is stored in a (private) Github repository and consists of markdown files, images, etc and template files.
 I use a [small script](https://github.com/nbkr/sitegenerator2) to turn